Bash - Pipeline

 This article talks about the syntax of a Shell Pipeline in Bash

-All command(s) in a pipeline are executed in parallel.
+All command(s) in a pipeline are executed:

 This page talks about pipeline (e ia command that takes the output of a command as input), a succession of a command in bash is called a list